Read the easy-read version.

-Difficulty with social communication
+Persistent difficulties with social communication and social interaction

 Autistic people have difficulties with interpreting both verbal and non-verbal language like gestures or tone of voice.
 Many have a very literal understanding of language, and think people always mean exactly what they say.
 They may find it difficult to use or understand:

-- facial expressions or tone of voice
+- tone of voice

-- jokes and sarcasm
+- jokes and sarcasm.

-Others will have good language skills, but they may still find it hard to understand the expectations of others within conversations, perhaps repeating what the other person has just said (this is called echolalia) or talking at length about their own interests.
+Others have good language skills, but they may still find it hard to understand the expectations of others within conversations, perhaps repeating what the other person has just said (this is called echolalia) or talking at length about their own interests.

-- appear to be insensitive because they have not recognised how someone else is feeling
+- appear to be insensitive

-- may seek out time alone when overloaded by other people
+- seek out time alone when overloaded by other people

 - not seek comfort from other people